Ask any video or audio. Get answers with timestamps.

 GPT-4o Transcribe Diarize

-Highest accuracy with built-in speaker identification
+Best-in-class diarization with built-in speaker labels

 58 languages, sentence timestamps